HSun981/pulpy-joss/paper.md

 # Availability

-The latest version of SigPy includes the most stable pulse design tools to have been developed and is available from https://github.com/mikgroup/sigpy.
-It can be installed through conda or pip- see documentation at https://sigpy.readthedocs.io/en/latest/ for more details.
+The latest version of SigPy includes the most stable pulse design tools to have been developed and is available from [the main repository](https://github.com/mikgroup/sigpy).
+It can be installed through conda or pip- see the [documentation](https://sigpy.readthedocs.io/en/latest/) for more details.
-The SigPy.RF fork including pulse design tools still in progress can be found at https://github.com/jonbmartin/sigpy-rf.
-Jupyter notebook pulse design tutorials for SigPy.RF are available at https://github.com/jonbmartin/sigpy-rf-tutorials.
+The [SigPy.RF fork](https://github.com/jonbmartin/sigpy-rf) includes pulse design tools that are still in progress, prior to being merged into the main codebase.
+Jupyter notebook [pulse design tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials) for SigPy.RF are available.

 # Acknowledgements